Mary Silberman: 2022 - 2023

 During the 2023–2024 season, Silberman had another terrific season as the tide ended the season with the record of 25–0.
 Going to the national they were the number 1 seed again.
 In the semi-finals, they played Arizona.
 Silberman had 12 assists and 7 rebounds to help the team win 65–35.
 In the finals, they played UTA.
 Silberman had 19 Points, 6 Assists, 6 Rebounds, 2 Blocks and 8/11 from the field.
 2 mins to go in regulation, she got her 5th foul, receiving a standing ovation from the crowd.
 They won 75–57, claiming her 4th title in 4 years.

 After the game, she won the 2024 Finals MVP award.

+2024 - 2025

+In her final season as Intercollegiate player, Silberman helped the team win their 5th title in 5 years.
+She received an Academic All American award, while performing on and off the field.